exilium-com/DrTodo/READMEexample.md

 # Settings

-DrTodo allows plenty of configuration options that can be specialized by folder or per user.
+DrToDo allows plenty of configuration options that can be specialized by folder or per user.
 There are many config files that can be used and are combined in specific ways detailed below.
 Simplest case is `~/.drtodo/config.toml` which is the global config file.